Most Maine school districts have yet to start pooled testing for COVID-19

 Some school districts that have yet to launch their pooled testing programs cited logistics such as applying for the program, training staff and collecting permission slips from parents as reasons why they haven’t started.

-“If a district offered pooled testing during the summer, it might be possible to have it up and running sooner,” said Freeport-based Regional School Unit 5 Superintendent Becky Foley, whose district is planning to start testing in elementary schools next week.
+“If a district offered pooled testing during the summer, it might be possible to have it up and running sooner,” said Becky Foley, superintendent of Freeport-based Regional School Unit 5, which is planning to start testing in elementary schools next week.
 “I’m not sure what other districts are doing, but this is the soonest that we felt that we could roll it out effectively and smoothly.
-When we left in June, we had only 3 cases during the whole month of June.
+When we left in June, we had only three cases during the whole month of June.
 With so few cases, we did not plan to offer pooled testing.
 We changed our minds in August when we began to see the surge of cases in our state.”

-Lewiston Public Schools, the state’s second largest district, is also aiming to start pooled testing next week at all schools.
-Setting up the program has been a multi-layered process including coordinating with Concentric on staffing, creating testing schedules for each school and soliciting consent from parents, said Superintendent Jake Langlais.
-Before getting started schools must also apply to the state online and obtain a federal waiver for administering laboratory tests.
+Lewiston Public Schools, the state’s second largest district, also is aiming to start pooled testing next week at all schools.
+Setting up the program has been a multilayered process including coordinating with Concentric on staffing, creating testing schedules for each school and soliciting consent from parents, Superintendent Jake Langlais said.
+Before getting started, schools also must apply to the state online and obtain a federal waiver for administering laboratory tests.

 “It’s a bit of a process,” Langlais said.
 “I don’t know if you could set it up before school.
 You don’t have the kids in front of you and parents aren’t connected to school-related communications yet.
 That’s part of our onboarding and set-up for the school year.”